mlabs-haskell/hydra-auction-onchain/docs/spec.md

   classDef reference stroke-dasharray: 5 5;
 ```

-Note that the auction minting policy doesn't validate the auction terms
+Note that the auction minting policy doesn't
-or ensure that the auction state tokens are sent
+ensure that the auction state tokens are sent
 to the appropriate auction protocol validators.

 ### Delegate metadata minting policy